joe-cheem/joe-cheem.github.io/readme.md

 - Uses media queries to apply specific styles for different screen widths
 - Improved container width and padding for better mobile experience
 - Navbar remains horizontal with adjusted spacing on smaller screens
+- ToneZone player is properly centered and fitted on all screen sizes

 ## Animations and Visual Effects
 - Fade-in animations for page sections